Ekko Build Guide by spark2

 TL;DR: Dodge their stuff (especially their CC) and go in when their cooldowns are down.

 These matchups are interesting, since you're also an assassin.
 The most important thing is this: it is more important to not feed them than to get fed yourself.
 Ekko is an assassin with way more utility and CC than any other member of his class, but he trades that for pure damage and snowball potential.
 Think of yourself as being kind of like a Karthus in these lanes--if you go even, that means you've won the lane, since you're way more useful in teamfights than them.
-These are excellent lanes in which to go for the Bruiser Build, even if you're doing well!
 Play safe, farm from a distance if you have to, and ping every time you think they've left lane (the pinging thing goes for any matchup, but these guys especially).